Research banner image

 Major Professor: Bingqing Liu

-Project Title: Revealing Phytoplankton Diversity in Louisiana Estuaries: A Hyperspectral Exploration with Field, Laboratory and Satellite Data Powered by Spectral Mixture Analysis
+Project Title: Revealing Phytoplankton Biodiversity in Louisiana Estuaries: A Hyperspectral Exploration with Field, Laboratory and Satellite Data Powered by Spectral Mixture Analysis

 Emeghiebo’s research focus is investigating water quality in coastal ecosystems and their reactions to meteorological events, climate change, and human impacts.
 Her She research primarily utilizes a combination of fieldwork and remote sensing observations, enhanced by spatial and temporal analyses.
 She will also integrate Artificial Intelligence (AI) and machine learning techniques to deepen the understanding of these complex interactions.